 Strains high in Myrcene: Lovrin 110, Pure Kush, El Nino, Himalayan Gold, Skunk #1, and White Widow.

 Pinene gets its name from its pine smell and is the primary terpene responsible for the aroma of pine trees.
-It’s the main constituent of turpentine.
-It’s also found in other conifers, rosemary, pine nuts, camphorweed, and sagebrush.
+It might sound familiar it’s the main constituent of turpentine.
+Found in other conifers, rosemary, pine nuts, camphorweed, and sagebrush.
 It’s the most common terpenoid found in nature.
 In traditional Chinese medicine, pinene is used as an anti-inflammatory, antiseptic, expectorant, and as an anti-cancer agent.
 It may also enhance memory.
 Pinene tends to be found in higher concentrations in sativa varieties of cannabis.

 Strains high in Pinene: Jack Herer, Chemdog, Bubba Kush, Trainwreck, Dutch Treat, Romulan, and Super Silver Haze.

 Disclaimer: The purpose of this page is to promote a broader understanding of terpenes.
-The information provided on this page is offered for educational and informational purposes only, and should not be construed as personal medical advice.
+The information provided on this page is offered for educational and informational purposes only, and should not be considered as personal medical advice.
 Please consult a licensed medical professional with any questions or concerns you have regarding a medical condition or treatment.
-Always consult a doctor before beginning a new health care regimen or medication.
+First and foremost consult a doctor before beginning a new health care regimen or medication.